Boolean Values

 Is a data type that has one of two possible values (usually denoted true and false).

-In programming you often need to know if an expression is True
+In programming you often need to know if an expression is True or False.

 When you compare two values, there is only two possible answers,